-Successful completion of the Entrepreneurship program of study will fulfill requirements of the Business and Industry Endorsement.
-Approved Statewide Program of Study - September 2019
+Successful completion of the Marketing and Sales program of study will fulfill requirements of the Business and Industry endorsement.
+Revised - August 2022

 BUSINESS, MARKETING AND FINANCE

 Principles of Business, Marketing and Finance

 Course Description: In Principles of Business, Marketing, and Finance, students gain knowledge and skills in economies and private enterprise systems, the impact of global business, the marketing of goods and services, advertising, and product pricing.
 Students analyze the sales process and financial management principles.
 This course allows students to reinforce, apply, and transfer academic knowledge and skills to a variety of interesting and relevant activities, problems, and settings in business, marketing, and finance.